teol007/Stock-predictor/README.md

 # Stock predictor

-AI for predicting stock price.
+AI for predicting stock price of Apple Inc.